Oil price tops $87/bbl but petrol, diesel prices stay unchanged | Headlines

 During the 2019 general elections, they moderated the revision by not passing on all of the desired increase in rates to consumers, industry sources said.
 The rates began to rise a day after the final phase of polling for the Lok Sabha elections ended.

-The current 74-day hiatus is the second longest since daily fuel price revision was adopted in June 2017.
-Prior to this, there was a 82-day hiatus in rate revision between March 17, 2020 and June 6, 2020.
+The current 74-day hiatus is the second-longest since daily fuel price revision was adopted in June 2017.
+Before this, there was an 82-day hiatus in rate revision between March 17, 2020, and June 6, 2020.

-The 82-day hiatus in rate revision in 2020 followed the government raising excise duty on petrol and diesel by Rs 3 per litre each to mop up gains arising from falling international rates.
-The government on May 6, 2020, again raised excise duties by Rs 10 per litre on petrol and Rs 13 per litre on diesel.
+The 82-day hiatus in rate revision in 2020 followed the government raising excise duty on petrol and diesel by Rs 3 per liter each to mop up gains arising from falling international rates.
+The government on May 6, 2020, again raised excise duties by Rs 10 per liter on petrol and Rs 13 per liter on diesel.

+JP Morgan said retail diesel and petrol prices are broadly unchanged since early November.

+''When crude prices had declined in November and early December, unchanged retail prices meant that implied gross margins were higher than normalized levels.
+Since then crude prices have surged, and implied gross margins are now at more normalized levels.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)